 *Do they already have an e-reader?
 Consider buying them an Amazon gift card so they can stock up on more books!

 These jackets also include an RFID-blocking pocket where you can store your passport and credit cards – a preventative measure to make sure digital thieves can’t steal your information.
-I love getting these type of clothing gifts that are fashionable yet incredibly useful.
+I love these kind of gift ideas for travelers that are fashionable yet incredibly useful.

 Airport Lounge Priority Pass ($100-$400)

-The great thing about PriorityPass is that it doesn’t matter what airline you’re flying – the pass gives you access to over 850 lounges in airports all across the world.
+The great thing about PriorityPass is that it doesn’t matter what airline you’re flying – the pass gives travelers access to over 1200+ lounges in airports all across the world.
 Annual plans start at $99 (each visit to a lounge only costs $27) all the way up to $399 (each visit is free) as well as plans in between.
-It’s a sweet deal for the traveler who spends too much time in airports.

-Best of all?
-You can get 10% off when you use our link to Priority Pass.
-Sweet!
+Best of all, you can get 10% off when you click the button below!

 1 Gift Every Traveler Loves

 Of course there is one gift that any traveler – I don’t care who they are – would absolutely love.
 The gift of travel.

 I’m not saying you need to go out and buy them round-the-world flight tickets or pay for a cruise.
 Here’s what I am saying: traveling is only as fun as the people who travel with you.
 It’s true!

 If you really want to put a smile on somebody’s face when they open your gift, promise to join them on an epic adventure sometime this year.
 Check something off your travel bucket list if you have one.
 Experience something incredible…together.
 You don’t have to travel across the world – you could even drive an hour or two away.